 Securely wipe or physically destroy the drive before sending it to a recycling center.

 Encrypt USB drives and securely wipe the drive when done.

 Use a separate device for your financial business.

-Bill pay, purchasing items online, etc. Use a different device for casual browsing and other online entertainment if possible.
+If possible, Bill pay, tax prep, and banking should be used on a different device for casual browsing and other online entertainment.

-For more tips on being cyber safe any time of year, visit the National Cybersecurity Alliance.
+For more tips on cyber safety any time of year, visit the National Cybersecurity Alliance.

 Are you interested in more?
 Then, sign up for our biweekly newsletter!